SHARC Energy Celebrates MCAA Student Chapter Competition Showcasing National Western Center

-/EIN News/ -- VANCOUVER, British Columbia, March 24, 2023 (GLOBE NEWSWIRE) -- SHARC International Systems Inc. (CSE: SHRC) (FSE: IWIA) (OTCQB: INTWF) ("SHARC Energy" or the "Company") would like to applaud the twenty-two Mechanical Contractors Association of America (“MCAA”) student chapters that submitted a mock proposal for the installation of the National Western Center Campus Energy project as part of MCAA Annual Student Chapter Competition.
+VANCOUVER, British Columbia, March 24, 2023 (GLOBE NEWSWIRE) -- SHARC International Systems Inc. SHRC IWIA INTWF ("SHARC Energy" or the "Company") would like to applaud the twenty-two Mechanical Contractors Association of America ("MCAA") student chapters that submitted a mock proposal for the installation of the National Western Center Campus Energy project as part of MCAA Annual Student Chapter Competition.
 SHARC Energy would like to further celebrate the Final Four and Merit Award winner teams.

 The Final Four includes California Polytechnic State University, Farleigh Dickinson University, McMaster University and Pittsburg State University.
 The Merit Award winner teams include Ball State University, Kent State University, Purdue University, University of Maryland College Park, University of Washington, and Wentworth Institute of Technology.